 If we are comparing two data sets, where one is a subset of the other, we can toggle the "DS1 incl.
 DS2" and "DS2 incl.
 DS1" buttons.

 For example, we could be comparing a master product list with a product list in a PoS system at a store, containing only the products sold at that location.

 - When only DS2 incl.
-DS1 is checked, then all key combinations in Data set 1 must exist in Data set 2.
+DS1 is checked, and then all key combinations in Data set 1 must exist in Data set 2.

 - When only DS1 incl.
-DS2 is checked, then all key combinations in Data set 2 must exist in Data set 1.
+DS2 is checked, and then all key combinations in Data set 2 must exist in Data set 1.

 - When both buttons are checked, then key combinations in both Data sets must match.

 - When neither button is checked, then exMon only reports on variance errors on rows that are matched.